• Skip to primary navigation

 where,

-• This DC current in collector when no input is called Current Idle State or IQ.
+• DC current in collector with no input is called Idle Current or IQ.

-• VCC is the positive voltage given to collector of BJT and which is measured from ground.
+• VCC is positive voltage for BJT collector, measured from ground.

-• R3 is the resistor that connect collector of BJT to VCC.
+• R3 is resistor that connects BJT collector to VCC.

 How to Build:

-To Build a Simple Class A Amplifier Circuit follow the below mentioned steps for connections:
+To Build a Class A Amplifier Circuit follow the below mentioned steps for connections:

 • Choose good transistors for Q1 and Q2.